 Please remember this itinerary is here to inspire you as all of our holidays are tailor-made to suit you.
 We’re happy to add or subtract days or destinations and adjust as you see fit.
 If you’re interested in going from summit to sea in Borneo, give us a call at UK 020 7112 0019 or email email@example.com to start planning your holiday.

 Today you’ll arrive at Sandakan Airport where your driver will meet you and transfer you to your hotel.
-We haven’t scheduled anything for you once you arrive so go for a stroll along the waterfront or simply relax for the evening.More Info
+We haven’t scheduled anything for you once you arrive so go for a stroll along the trails or relax in your hammock.

 Today your guide will take you to the Sepilok Orang Utan Rehabilitation Centre to look for semi-wild orang utans during the morning feeding.
 Stop by the Sun Bear Conservation Centre to learn about these small bears.
 In the afternoon, we’ve planned a visit to the Labuk Bay Proboscis Sanctuary to see these unique monkeys endemic to Borneo.